Agent Context Management

 Role-aware --init: When a role template exists in .thrum/role_templates/{role}.md, --init uses it instead of the generic default.
 The template is rendered with the agent's identity data (name, role, module, worktree path) to produce a role-specific preamble.
 If no role template is found, the default thrum quick-reference preamble is used as a fallback.
 See Role-Based Preamble Templates for details.

-The /update-context Skill
+The /thrum:update-project Skill

 What it does: